shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 ### 3.5.
 The "AI logic"

 The AI logic is the heart of the system, orchestrating the matchmaking process.
 By considering predicted industry and job titles, user-specified keyword entities, and leveraging unsupervised ranking techniques, our system intelligently filters and ranks documents, providing personalized recommendations to users.
-This is accomplished through 5 sequential steps facilitated by a [Streamlit](https://streamlit.io/) user interface dispalyed in Figure 2.
+This is accomplished through 5 sequential steps facilitated by a [Streamlit](https://streamlit.io/) user interface displayed in Figure 2.

 {% include figure.html path="assets/img/blog/blog10.3.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">